-We can offer research programmes focusing on systems engineering, also in cooperation with leading systems engineering institutions such as Stevens Institute of Technology and Twente University.
-Our current research fields include systems engineering, systems architecture, engineering communication, logistics, safety and reliability, design thinking and human centric design.
-We use industry as a laboratory as our research method, and cooperate with various industries such as transport, maritime, defence, subsea, energy, medtech and materials.
+We can offer research training with supervisors from Systems Engineering, and in collaboration with leading Systems Engineering institutions such as Stevens Institute of Tecnology and the University of Twente.
+Our current research includes Systems Engineering, Systems Architecture, Engineering Communication, Logistics, Security and Reliability, Design Thinking and Human Centric Design.
+We use the industry as a laboratory as a research method, and collaborate with a number of industries including transport, maritime, defense, subsea, energy, MedTech and materials.

-We also encourage professionals with a special interest in systems engineering to take an industrial PhD.
-This is a regular PhD, but the candidate is employed by a company and the research has clear relevance to the company.
+We also encourage professionals with special interest in Systems Engineering to start a business PhD.
+This is a PhD degree where the candidate is employed in a company and where research has a clear relevance to the company.